 Read the Documentation:

-All of our user documents are available on-line from the HST Phase II Proposal page, accessible via the World Wide Web.
+All of our user documents are available on-line from the HST Phase II Proposal page.
 If you need additional documentation, contact your Program Coordinator (PC).

 Install the APT Software:

-The Phase II release of APT will be available at the beginning of June.
+The Phase II release of APT is now available.
 APT is a suite of software tools for developing HST proposals.
 The release is a new version for Phase II proposals, and should be installed on your computer before beginning Phase II proposal development.
 For installation help, visit https://hsthelp.stsci.edu.

 Prepare your Phase II File: